 Invest in Efforts That Yield Returns

 Armed with a wealth of data, you can now get down to business and stop throwing money into efforts that aren’t producing leads and divert resources into those that are.
 Understanding your lead generating ROI is about more than producing a magic number for stakeholders.
-A comprehensive analytical platform will help you understand your customers' behaviour and is your key to bringing in quality leads that convert into revenue paying customers.
+A comprehensive analytical platform will help you understand your customers' behavior and is your key to bringing in quality leads that convert into revenue paying customers.